Ved-2005/DBMS/README.md

 # 📱 Social Media Management System

 A database-driven application developed as part of a DBMS course project.
-The system simulates core features of a social media platform such as user registration, posting, following/unfollowing users, and direct messaging.
+The system simulates core features of a social media platform such as user registration, posting, following users, and direct messaging.

 ## 💡 Features